There are approximately 3000 sailors in the position of Navy Cryptologic Technician-Collection (CTR).

 Database Administrators

-The typical wages of a database administrator are $93,750.
+The median salary of a database administrator is $112,120.

-In this position, you could expect to handle database performance and modify the software to improve performance.
+In this position, you could expect to handle database performance and modify the software to improve that performance.

 Also, you will be responsible for security measures for informational systems.